 Twice each year, the Mariposa Master Gardeners present a one day plant and garden art sale.
 These sales offer unbelievably low prices and access to plants suited to our local climate and often varieties that are difficult to find at a commercial nursery.

-The FALL SALE is held on the first Saturday in October from 9:00 a.m. to 1:00 p.m.
-This event features perennials, fall and winter vegetables, California natives and succulents, as well as garden art and other surprises.
-The sale takes place at the Coulterville Firehouse Demonstration Garden at the intersection of highways 132 and 49 in Coulterville.
+The FALL SALE is held on Saturday, October 7, 2017 from 9:00 a.m. to 1:00 p.m.
+This event features perennials, fall and winter vegetables, California natives and succulents, as well as other surprises.
+The sale takes place at the Coulterville Firehouse Demonstration Garden at the intersection of highways 49 North and J132 in Coulterville.

 Spring Garden Tour

 Nature has been rough on California gardens (and gardeners!) over the last few years.
 We’ve suffered through searing summer heat, scant winter rain, watering restrictions, raging fires; you name it.
 But if nature is tough, determined gardeners are tougher!
 The owners of these quintessential California gardens demonstrate the tenacity and imagination of the determined plant lover.
 Some have created efficient water capture systems to catch and hold rainwater.
 Others have transitioned to more native and drought-tolerant plant choices.
 All have learned to work with the natural environment in order to enhance, not obscure it.

 The hills are green, the lake is full and it’s bound to be a spectacular wildflower year, so throw off the winter blues and come enjoy five lovely and creative gardens.
 Tickets may be purchased on-line using a credit card, from the UCCE office in Mariposa, at Sierra Flowers in Coulterville, or from any Mariposa County Master Gardener.
 Advance tickets are $12, $15 the day of the tour.

 Master Gardener docents will be on hand at each location to answer your gardening questions.
 Brochures will be available at each location to guide you through your walk and identify the plants.